Taboo topics with a Continence Clinician

 • Severe diarrhoea

 Faecal incontinence can be treated and should not be ignored.
-The first step is a comprehensive continence assessment by a health professional.
+The first step is a continence assessment by a health professional.

 Faecal Smearing